AHryczuk/AHryczuk.github.io/_pages/about.md

   - /about.html
 ---

-Hi, welcome!
-I'm a physicist focused on astroparticle theory and in particular all dark matter related.
+I'm a physicist working at National Centre for Nuclear Research in Poland.
+My research focuses on (astro-)particle theory and in particular all things **dark matter** related.

-Under construction...
+Welcome to my webspace!